althonos/pyhmmer/docs/benchmarks.rst

 The overhead of pyHMMER has been reduced, and has a much smaller effect when using a high number of threads.

-The main thread has been updated so that it only loads the next HMM from the queries when a worker needs a new one, instead of saturating the input queue with all queries like previously.
+The main thread has been updated so that it only loads the next `pyhmmer.plan7.HMM` from the queries when a worker needs a new one, instead of saturating the input queue with all queries like previously.
 This should avoid running the main thread and all worker threads at the same time, and help the CPU to run the SIMD code.
-The fastest run is now with 4+1 threads (45.8s), which is still smaller than the total number of physical CPUs (6 cores).
+The fastest run is now with 4+1 threads (45.8s), which is still smaller than the total number of physical CPUs (6 cores) for some reason.

 The main thread also now yields result instead of waiting for all HMMs to be done, thus potentially reducing the size of the result queue, which may in turn